OliverLysa/observatory-data-prep/README.md

 ### Outflow routing

+The NICER programme was ran in advance of the introduction of the Waste Tracking system across the UK.

 1. Import outflow routing estimates and map to wire diagram categories

 2. Fly-tipping data (white goods) (Defra) and Illegal dumping (EA)